Measuring Compliance of Consent Revocation on the Web

 \subsubsection{Unable to capture access to consent when the third-parties use event listeners}

-Callback functions returned as an event listener by {\tcfapi} does not have a standard format or name for us to track the access requests made to the API.
-Similarly, OneTrust suggests third-party ad-systems like Google Tag Manager to implement their own event listeners to be updated when the user changes the consent.
-Hence, we do not track API accesses when event listeners are used.
+Callback functions returned as an event listener by {\tcfapi} do not have a standard format or name to track the access requests made to the API. \NBcom{I propose to comment out the sentence below to gain space} \NBcom{Reviewer A: "Sec.
+4.3.3: But don't the event listeners have to initiate a network request to the third party anyway, which would then be captured?
+What is the point of event listeners without HTTP revocation notification after?"
+Our current text does not answer the question of seeing initiated HTTP request, we need to clarify the answer here.
+I added some text below.} \NBtext{In theory, event-listeners should notify third-parties upon consent modification by initiating a network request.
+However, we observed that even when the third-parties registered the event listeners, there were no explicit network requests transmitting the modified consent string.} Hence, we do not track API accesses when event listeners are used.